 The castle town’s development and change over time

-The history of the town started with Yoshimi clan, when he started to build the castle in 1295.
+The history of the town started with Yoshimi clan, and the building of the build the castle in 1295.
 The castle town at the time was on the opposite, south side of the castle hill.
-After Warring States period (1467-1568) the town started to expand towards east.
+After the Warring States period (1467-1568) the town started to expand towards east.

-Entering the Edo period (1600-1868) Sakazaki Naomori started to strengthen the fortification building stone foundations and towers, and parallel to this, moved the palace to the east side of the mountain.
-Sakazaki was domain lord for only 16 years, and the Kamei clan who took over continued his development of the castle town.
+Entering the Edo period (1600-1868) Sakazaki Naomori started to strengthen and enlarge the fortification, building stone walls and towers on stone foundations.
+Parallel to this, the palace was moved to the east side of the mountains, which is where the town center of Tsuwano is now.
+Sakazaki was domain lord for only 16 years, after which the Kamei clan continued his development of the castle town.

-When Kamei clan moved the palace from Tonomachi street to the foot of the castle, they also created a moat system.
-Inside the moat, the high ranking samurai were living, and outside of the moat the middle and low ranking samurai had their mansions and houses.
-At the entrance of the castle town, kuchiya (guard house post) were erected, to monitor the peoples movements entering and leaving the town.
+When Kamei clan moved the palace from Tonomachi Street to the foot of the castle, they also created a moat system.
+The high ranking samurai were living inside the moat, and middle and low ranking samurai had their mansions and houses outside.
+At the entrance of the castle town, kuchiya houses (guard house post) were erected, to monitor the people’s movements entering and leaving the town.

 Beginning of Edo period

 In 1601 the power change between the old Yoshimi clan and the new domain lord Sakazaki clan was completed.
-In a document made by Sakazaki in 1602, the land of Tsuwano is divided into purpose areas, and the Honmachi street and crossing it the Imaichi street is already present.
-Also, the ashigaru (low ranking samurai) quarters found south from the castle (Washibara) are already noted as Kamiichi and Shimoichi, showing that by this time the town’s basic structure was already laid out.
+In a document made by Sakazaki in 1602, the land of Tsuwano is divided into purpose areas.
+On this map the Hommachi Street and Imaichi Street is already present.
+Also, the ashigaru (low ranking samurai) quarters found south from the castle (Washibara) are also noted as Kamiichi and Shimoichi, showing that by this time the town’s basic structure was already laid out.

-In a document sent to the shogunate (dating around 1644 – 1658), the town’s roads and lands as well as “samurai town”, “merchants”, “ashigaru (low ranking samurai) town” distinctions were already clearly visible.
+In a document sent to the Shogunate (dating around 1644 – 1658), the town’s roads and lands are drawn, as well as “samurai town”, “merchants”, “ashigaru (low ranking samurai) town” distinctions are already clearly visible.
 This is considered as a “development plan” for the town, as a map from a later period, does not detail the road network and the ashigaru (low ranking samurai) quarters in the north part of the town are not yet visible.

 Mid Edo period (1600-1868)

-The fire that started in 1705 burned down about 900 buildings, the next year a moat and waterways were built in front of the palace, and also the water was channelled into the centre of the city.
-Dispute these measures, the castle town had widespread fires in 1763 and 1773, when more than 1000 buildings were lost.
+Tsuwano is situated in a narrow North-South valley with strong winds from the south.
+These winds were the reason why the town burned down quite often in the Edo period.
+The fire that started in 1705 burned down about 900 buildings.
+The next year a moat and waterways were built in front of the palace and throughout the town.
+Despite these measures, the castle town had widespread fires in 1763 and in 1773, when more than 1000 buildings were lost.